fudan-zvg/fudan-zvg.github.io/pages/pages-root-folder/index.md

   <br>
   <h3 class="section-title"> Join the Group </h3>

-  We are currently looking to hire talented students.
+  We are currently looking to hire talented students/postdoc.
   <br>
   If you are highly creative, have top grades/coding skill and interested in joining our group please do not hesitate to send your CV and transcripts of grades to <a href="mailto:lizhangfd@fudan.edu.cn">lizhangfd@fudan.edu.cn </a>